kubernetes/enhancements/keps/sig-node/3085-pod-conditions-for-starting-completition-of-sandbox-creation/README.md

 Pick one more of these and delete the rest.
 -->

-- [ ] Metrics
-  - Metric name:
-  - [Optional] Aggregation method:
-  - Components exposing the metric:
-- [ ] Other (treat as last resort)
+- [x] Other (treat as last resort)
-  - Details:
+  - Details: There are no specific SLIs for the Kubelet Status Manager

 ###### Are there any missing metrics that would be useful to have to improve observability of this feature?